niketramani1/RTL-Design/README.md

-# RTL-Design using Verilog with Skywater Technology
+# RTL-Design using Verilog with Sky130 Technology

 ## **Day 1**: Introduction to Verilog RTL Design and Synthesis